Skip to main content

 How large can messages be?

 Maximum 64 KB per message.
-For larger payloads, store data in Blob Storage and send only a reference (URL) in the queue message.
+For larger payloads, data is typically stored in Blob Storage, with only a reference (URL) transmitted as the queue message.

-No, Queue Storage does not guarantee FIFO ordering.
-For strict ordering, use Azure Service Bus Queues with sessions.
+No, Queue Storage does not guarantee strict FIFO ordering.
+For scenarios requiring guaranteed ordering, Azure Service Bus with sessions is a better fit.

 How long are messages stored?